 - Eating unhealthy foods

 - Not exercising

-Stress also causes anxiety, which causes physical symptoms, like:
+Chronic stress causes anxiety, which in turn causes physical symptoms, like:

 - Muscle tension

 - Loss of appetite

 These symptoms affect your body's ability to produce regular bowel movements.